renjeffreyy/renjeffreyy.github.io/Angular/Angular.md

   - FormsModule is required for two way data binding
   - you need to make sure it is in the imports of the app module and that you import it from @angular/forms

+### local references in templates

+- we can place a local reference anywhere in our tempalte html file.
+We add local reference by adding a `#reference_name` to the html that we want to reference.
+- this local reference allows us to reference that html anywhere in our tempalte code.
+Not in our typescript code.
+- An example of how we can use this reference is by putting the reference on an input field and passing the value of that input field into one of our methods in the template by accessing the value property of the html element
+- `console.log(name_of_reference)`

+If you want to access tempalte and DOM Values you can use the @ViewChild

+- we would give the template html a local reference.
+- then we would import the `@viewChild` decorator
+- we pass the local reference into the view child decorator as a string.
+- `@ViewChild('Local_reference_name`) name of property in typescript: type_of_property;`
+- from there we can reference the property in typescript.
+If we want to access the value this was we can use the nativeElement.value property to get the value of the Dom/tempalte element.
+- `this.name_of_property.nativeElement.value`

+### Projecting Content into components with ng-content directive

+Just like how we put text in between html elements and have the inside value display we can put HTML/content in between selector tags and have that content be injected into our component template

+1. put the html elements in between the opening and closing of the selector tags
+2. inside of the template file of your component add the `<ng-content></ng-content>` directive where you want the content to be injected.

 ### Directives

 Directives are instructions in the dom